-A popular options for bathroom vanities and kitchen counters, a Natural Stone Backsplash is when you extend the selected countertop material up onto the wall.
+A popular option for bathroom vanities and kitchen counters, a Natural Stone Backsplash is when you extend the selected countertop material up onto the wall.
 A standard Natural Stone Backsplash is 4”, with the material continuing 4” up the wall.
 Another creative option some people prefer to take the material up the full height of the wall, where the countertop material extends all the way up to the cabinetry.
-To adhere this material to the wall, a silicone gel is preferred.
+To adhere to this material to the wall, a silicone gel is preferred.

-Using a semi-precious material also makes for an elegant kitchen or bathroom wall, but looks even better when it’s LED backlit.
+Using a semi-precious material also makes for an elegant kitchen or bathroom wall, but looks even better when it’s LED-backlit.